latinos/TagAndProbeLepton/Muons/eff_tnp/lxbatch/README.md

 we have memory leak in code, so should request big memory until fix bug but it is doesn't work, I try different ways, but they don't set up memory:

-bsub - M 4000000 -> run with 4 GB memory at least (5 GB is not exist) bsub -q 2nd -R "rusage[mem=4000000]"
+bsub -M 4000000 -> run with 4 GB memory at least (5 GB is not exist) bsub -q 2nd -R "rusage[mem=4000000]"

 No we fix it, just by using only part statistics (part3)